 - Easy cleaning due to minimal residue.

-- Healthier cooking without the formation of acrylamide, as can occur with conventional deep fryers.
+- Healthier cooking without acrylamide formation, as can occur with normal deep fryers.

 French fries from the air fryer: Perfectly crispy

-Whether homemade or frozen, French fries from the air fryer impress with their taste and texture.
-Unlike oven-baked fries, they turn out evenly golden brown and crispy in the air fryer without becoming dry.
+Whether homemade or frozen, French fries from an air fryer impress with their taste and texture.
+Unlike oven-baked fries, they become evenly golden brown and crispy in an air fryer without drying out.

-- Prepare the potatoes: Peel waxy potatoes (e.g. Ditta or Laura) and cut into 10 mm thick sticks.
+- Prepare the potatoes: Peel firm-cooking potatoes (e.g. Ditta or Laura) and cut them into 10 mm thick sticks.

 - Remove starch: Rinse the potato sticks thoroughly with cold water to remove excess starch.